 On February 15, 2007, the Company entered into an agreement with Accent Marketing Ltd. ("Accent") as its European investor relations representative.
-The investor relations program will focus on shareholder communications, corporate development and building the Company an active following of investment professionals in Europe.
-Accent will introduce the Company to European investment clubs, investment advisors, institutional investors, analysts and private investors.
-Accent, which is arm's length to the Company, has been retained for an initial term of three months and, thereafter, on a month to month basis.
-Its remuneration will be a monthly fee of €3,000 per month plus a stock option package to purchase 50,000 shares.
-This agreement is subject to final regulatory approval.
+The investor relations program is focusing on shareholder communications, corporate development and building the Company an active following of investment professionals in Europe.
+Accent, which is arm's length to the Company, has been retained for a monthly fee of \mathfrak{S} ,000 plus a stock option package to purchase 50,000 shares.